kivkivov/Celeste-Superdash-Resources/hardrooms.md

 Pause Buffering Explanation (Version 1.4.0.0)
 Take the bubble up.
 Pause until this frame, then pause buffer an up dash.

+Continue to pause buffer until this frame, then pause buffer and hold right.
+Avoid the spinners on the way down too.

  ## Summit A 3000M - Flag 10

  The bain of first-time Superdashers' existences - fortunately it becomes 100% consistent if you know the setup.